TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/heltec-ab01/_index.md

 {{< figure src="ab01.png" alt="" class="float plain" width="80%">}}

 The [Heltec HTCC-AB01 (V2) ](https://heltec.org/project/htcc-ab01-v2/) is a development board based on the ASR6052, which has an integrated PSoC® 4000 series MCU (ARM® Cortex® M0+ Core) and SX1262 transceiver.
-It features arduino compatibility, an ultra low power design and an onboard SH1.25 for lithium batteries or solar panels.
+It features Arduino compatibility, an ultra low power design and an onboard SH1.25 for lithium batteries or solar panels.

-We will set up the module for usage in arduino, then use an example code to connect it to {{% tts %}}.
+We will set up the module for usage in the Arduino IDE, in which we will use an example code to connect it to {{% tts %}}.

 <!--more-->

 ## Installing CubeCell Framework

-In order to use the CubeCell in Arduino, we need to install a framework.
+In order to use the CubeCell in Arduino, we need to install a framework created by Heltec.

+Download the latest release of the [Arduino Software (IDE)](https://www.arduino.cc/en/Main/Software), [install](https://www.arduino.cc/en/Guide) it on your operating system and run it.

-Open Arduino IDE, and click `File`->`Preferences`->`Settings` and click the button next to "Additional Boards Manager URLs"
+Open Arduino IDE, and click `File`->`Preferences`->`Settings` and click the button next to "Additional Boards Manager URLs".

 {{< figure src="boards-manager.png" alt="">}}